martinwellman/odm-qpcr-analyzer/README.md

 ## TODO

-- Split off all code that handles sample IDs to a separate class (to make it easier to deal with differences in sample ID naming between labs).
-- Work with samples file in a more OOP way.
 - Finish [ODM QPCR Analyzer Manual and Spec.docx](ODM%20QPCR%20Analyzer%20Manual%20and%20Spec.docx).
 - Get rid of [localfixes.sh](qpcr_analyzer/localfixes.sh), move the changes/fixes to separate GitHub repos for OpenPYXL and Ghostscript.